Azure-Samples/ms-identity-javascript-tutorial/4-AdvancedGrants/1-call-api-graph/README-incremental.md

 ## Next Tutorial

-Continue with the next tutorial: [Deploy your app to Azure](../../5-Deployment/README-incremental.md).
+Either continue with the next tutorial [Call a protected web API that calls another web API using conditional access](../../4-AdvancedGrants/2-call-api-api-ca/README-incremental.md) or skip to learn how to [Deploy your app to Azure](../../5-Deployment/README-incremental.md).

 ## More information